MissouriState-CSC515-Spring2020/jlhorton72-project/readme.md

 # Repository for class project

+`npm install` will set up environment to run

 `npm run build` builds the application to `public/bundle.js`, along with a sourcemap file for debugging.

 `npm start` launches a server, using [serve](https://github.com/zeit/serve).
 Navigate to [localhost:3000](http://localhost:3000).